Phase signature of topological transition in Josephson Junctions

-The nontrivial evolution of the superconducting gap and topological transition show similar behaviour in both JJ1 and JJ2.
-Figure~2c presents the zero-bias differential resistance of JJ2 as a function $V_g^2$ and $B_y$.
-At the largest $V_g^2$, the transition occurs at $\sim 500 \:\textrm{mT}$ and moves towards higher $B_y$, as $V_g^2$ is decreased.
+In our device, both JJs show a nontrivial evolution of the superconducting gap and topological transition.
+Figure~2(c) shows the zero-bias differential resistance of JJ2 as a function $V_g^2$ and $B_y$.
+At the largest $V_g^2$, the transition occurs at $\approx 500$ mT and moves towards higher $B_y$, as $V_g^2$ is decreased.
 Below $V_g^2 = -1.5 \: \textrm{V}$, no evidence of any transition remains.
-The lower-magnetic field transition in JJ2 compared to JJ1 can be attributed to small variation of junction properties, for example, lower supercurrent and the corresponding induced gap.
+The lower-$B_y$ transition in JJ2 compared to JJ1 can be attributed to small variation of junction properties, for example, lower supercurrent and the corresponding induced gap.